 - Small Footprint.
-Four ADCs are contained in a small, spacesaving package. - Low power of 110 mW/channel at 125 MSPS with scalable power options. - Pin compatible to the AD9633 12-bit quad ADC. - Ease of Use.
-A data clock output (DCO) operates at frequencies of up to 500 MHz and supports double data rate (DDR) operation. - User Flexibility.
+Four ADCs are contained in a small, space-saving package. - 2.
+Low power of 164 mW/channel at 125 MSPS with scalable power options. - 3.
+Pin compatible to the AD9253 14-bit quad and the AD9633 12-bit quad ADC. - 4.
+Ease of Use.

+A data clock output (DCO) operates at frequencies of up to 500 MHz and supports double data rate (DDR) operation.

+User Flexibility.
 The SPI control offers a wide range of flexible features to meet specific system requirements.